WP Simple Pay Blog

 The first thing you should do is discover what features are available to you to investigate failed payments.
 Poke around your payment processor account, your eCommerce tools, or your payments plugin to learn what’s available.
 Make sure you understand how these features work.
 Is there a “notify customer” button?
 A “retry payment” link?
 Perhaps an automatic renewal reminder?

-If you’re already using WP Simple Pay, the #1 Stripe payments plugin for WordPress, to accept payments on your site, you can allow your subscribers to manage their own subscriptions.
-This is a great way to prevent failed payments because they can update their payment details on their own.
+If you’re already using WP Simple Pay to accept payments on your website, you can allow your subscribers to manage their own subscriptions on-site.
+This is a great way to prevent failed recurring payments because customers can update their payment details and cancel their subscriptions.

-The plugin makes it easy for you to set up recurring payment options directly in the payment form builder.
-It also gives you the option to let your customers manage their subscriptions On-site or through Stripe’s hosted Customer portal.
+WP Simple Pay also makes it easy for you to set up recurring payment options directly in the payment form builder.
+You can use the plugin to set the billing periods and invoice limits.

 failed recurring payments